nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design Considerations

+**Aspect: Whether to implement the edit order feature**
-- **Alternative 1 (current choice)**: The command edits the order based on the prefixes that is inputted by the user.
+- **Alternative 1 (current choice)**: The command is implemented and edits the order based on the prefixes that is inputted by the user.
   - Pros: The user can edit only the fields that they want to edit.
   - Cons: The user may have to input long commands.
 - **Alternative 2**: No edit command, users have to delete and re-add orders should there be any change.